Medication management services are a response to a problem. Although

 department because of a drug-related problem described the drugs most

-The list will sound familiar: warfarin,
+commonly involved.6 The list will sound familiar: warfarin,

 insulin, nonsteroidal anti-inflammatory drugs, and digoxin.7,8